 The long answer is that the safety concerns of putting a trampoline on concrete are very high.

 Will my kids be safe playing on a trampoline placed on concrete?

 Will I be really comfortable watching them play on such?

 As a matter of fact, owning a trampoline will make your insurance cost go up and insurance companies will want you to insure against injury.

 Trampolines being a source of exercise, fun and fitness can be dangerous and cause injury when adequate thoughts are not put in place while installing them.

-We have expert guidelines containing everything you need a regards placing a trampoline on concrete to make it as safe as possible while still offering enough electrifying thrills and fun.
+We have expert guidelines containing everything you need regarding placing a trampoline on concrete to make it as safe as possible while offering enough electrifying thrills and fun.

-Have Safety Nets or Crash Mat in Place
+-Have Safety Nets or Crash Mats in Place

 What if your kid is doing a backflip?